harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/sections/conflict/narritive focused conflict resolution.md

 > DM: the dragon bats A away with it's foreleg
 > C: I run up and sink my dagger into the dragons heart
 > DM: hurray, you killed the dragon

+how can I accomplish this? perhaps something in